forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 > `Schema.getGlobalDescribe` executed multiple times in the call stack. `[getFields at AuraEnabledFls:27, getFields at AuraEnabledFls:28, getFields at AuraEnabledFls:29]`

-*Explanation*
+Explanation:

 `Schema.getGlobalDescribe` or `Schema.describeSObjects` is executed multiple times in a single path.
 Reduce the execution of the method to one time, then rescan your code.

-### UnusedMethodRule
+## RemoveUnusedMethod Rule

-UnusedMethodRule is a path-based analysis rule that detects many methods contained in your code that aren’t invoked from any entry points that Graph Engine recognizes.
-UnusedMethodRule detects methods contained in your code that aren’t invoked.
+RemoveUnusedMethod is a path-based analysis rule that detects many methods contained in your code that aren’t invoked from any entry points that Graph Engine recognizes.
+RemoveUnusedMethod detects methods contained in your code that aren’t invoked.
 It detects:

 - static methods
 - instance methods